 The river in the 10 kilometres before and after Carmacks goes rounds in circles and seems like it is not making progress.
 Hence its old name Tantalus.

 There are two docks, the upstream one intended for inbound boats, the downstream one for outbound.
 From time to time both may be used for inbound or outbound depending on traffic.
+Sometimes Voyageurs leave from their berth at the bank.

 Older Spot devices and Spots with cheap plans may need to be restarted in Carmacks.
 In fact, you may as well turn the things off once your boat is in the staging area and turn it back on once you start getting prepared for departure.
 If nothing else the gear checker will tell you to verify that it is on and tracking.